 A landing zone is a framework that Alibaba Cloud provides for enterprises to migrate business to the cloud.
-Landing zones help you regulate and implement resource structures, access security, network architectures, and security compliance systems in the cloud.
+Landing zones help you manage and implement resource structures, access security, network architectures, and security compliance systems in the cloud.
 This way, you can create a secure, efficient, and manageable cloud environment.
 Cloud Governance Center provides blueprint templates that you can use to build landing zones with higher efficiency.
 This topic describes how to use a standard blueprint to build a landing zone.

 Background information

-Cloud Governance Center automatically checks whether a resource directory is created for a specified management account.
+Cloud Governance Center automatically checks whether a resource directory is created for a specific management account.
 If no resource directory is created for the management account, Cloud Governance Center automatically creates a resource directory for the management account.

 Step 1: Configure items